Level of Study

 Objectives and Content

 This course treats the formal foundations for the description of language and computational methods for processing language.
-The aim is to enable students to think in a mathematically precise way when characterizing a language, and to use computer tools to process written language.
+The aim is to enable students to think in a mathematically precise way when characterizing a language, and to use computer tools and programming to process written language.

 Upon successful completion of the course, the student will be able to: